 I feel like the weather sometimes feeling and getting better until WHAM!

-one day something changes and I feel like I'm back where I started
+One day something changes, and I feel like I'm back

 unstoppable.
 I want to be unstoppable, too.